Please refer to this helpful information about COVID-19 symptoms and what to do if your child is exposed to COVID-19.

 What do I do if my school district has different requirements to return to school?

-Because communities may have different rates of COVID-19 infection, guidelines from your local health department or school district may be different from these recommendations.
+Guidelines from your local health department or school district may differ.
 If that is the case, we recommend you follow local health guidance before returning to school.

 If my child tested positive, but I didn’t, can I leave the house?